What to Do When Winter Takes Your Breath Away

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Cleveland Clinic pulmonologist Kathrin Nicolacakis, MD, who practices at Cleveland Clinic’s Chagrin Falls Family Health Center and the Twinsburg Family Health and Surgery Center, explains why and what you can do about it.
+Pulmonologist Kathrin Nicolacakis, MD, explains why and what you can do about it.

 Dr. Nicolacakis: “Cold air can trigger bronchospasm, a constriction in your airways.
 This makes it harder for air to get in and out of your lungs.
 But it’s not just the cold that causes irritation.
 It’s the extreme change in temperature and humidity—going from warm, moister air inside to cold, drier air outside, for example.”